Risk management and internal control

 The Group has no ongoing legal proceedings or other disputes in progress that might materially affect the continuity of business operations, nor is the Board of Directors aware of any other legal risks related to the Group’s operations that might have such an effect.

 Raute’s risk management policy is approved by the Board of Directors.
 The Board is responsible for organizing internal control and risk management, and for monitoring their efficiency.

-The Executive Team defines the Group's general risk management principles and operating policies, and defines the boundaries of the organization's powers.
+The Executive Board defines the Group’s general risk management principles and operating policies and defines the boundaries of the organization’s powers.
 The President and CEO and the CFO regularly report significant risks to the Board.

-The Group's President and CEO controls the implementation of the risk management principles in the entire Group, while the Presidents of the Group companies are responsible for risk management in their respective companies.
-The members of the Group's Executive Board are responsible for their own areas of responsibility across company boundaries.
+The Group’s President and CEO controls the implementation of the risk management principles within the entire Group, while the Presidents and CEOs of the Group companies are responsible for risk management in their respective companies.
+The members of the Group’s Executive Board are responsible for their own areas of responsibility across company boundaries.